Balakrish001/useEffect-React-hook-example/README.md

 Using Effect Hook we can perform actions like,

-Making API Call
+-Making API Call
-Using Scheduler methods like setInterval( )
+-Using Scheduler methods like setInterval( )
-DOM Manipulations, etc.
+-DOM Manipulations, etc.